Pacific Explorer

 • A comprehensive exploration of some of the smallest and most remote countries in the world

-• A rare opportunity to join a group of fellow explorers and discover Fiji, Samoa, Kiribati, New Caledonia, Vanuatu, Solomon Islands, Papua New Guinea
+• A rare opportunity to join a group of fellow explorers and discover Nauru, Samoa, Kiribati, Tonga, Vanuatu, Solomon Islands, Papua New Guinea

 • Explore Melanesia, Micronesia and Polynesia